13q deletion syndrome: Signs and symptoms

 In males with 13q deletion syndrome, genital abnormalities are common.
 The meatus, or urinary opening, may appear on the underside of the penis (hypospadis), and/or the testes will not descend into the scrotum (cryptochidism).
 The scrotum will often be unusually small or abnormally divided into two sections (bifid scrotum); the penis may be unusually small (micropenis), and/or abnormal passage may be present between the scrotum and the anus (perineal fistula).
-In rare cases, the anal opening may be absent or covered by a thing membrane which can cause obstruction (anal atresia).
+In rare cases, the anal opening may be absent or covered by a thin membrane which can cause obstruction (anal atresia).

 Causes

 Although one can inherit 13q deletion syndrome, the most common way to obtain the disease is through genetic mutations.
 All human chromosomes have 2 arms, the p (short) arm and the q (long) arm.
 They are separated from each other only by a primary constriction, the centromere, the point at which the chromosome is attached to the spindle during cell division.
-When portions of the long arm of chromosome 13 are altered during gametogenesis, 13q deletion syndrome results.
-Because the 13th chromosome holds between 300 and 400 genes, a deletion of any part of this chromosome (locus (genetics)) or mutation of any codon can lead to a large variety of malfunctions within the system.